-Big Love for Bilbao Spain: Must See Sites in the Basque City
+Big Love for Bilbao Spain: Must See Sites and Attractions in the Basque City

 Some people snobbishly brush off Bilbao as an "industrial city."
 My travel partner did.
 But it's not really.
 Bilbao has left most of its industrial past behind and is now a must see city in the Basque region of northern Spain.